rrangari09/College_ERP_PIS/README.md

 1. Download Mysql workbench server by following instructions  at https://dev.mysql.com/downloads/workbench/
 2. Install latest version of java by following instructions  at https://www.java.com/en/download/
-3. Create schema named as college_erp and also extract Help folder.
+3. Create schema named as college_erp and also extract Help.zip folder.
 4. Change the password of database to "advik" as it is used to access the databse with username as "root".
 5. Now import data provided into Help folder named as college_erp.
 6. Now download glassfish server using link https://www.oracle.com/middleware/technologies/glassfish-server.html.